Skyfall1235/Skyfall1235/README.md

 - 👋 Hi, I’m @Skyfall1235
-- 👀 I’m interested in 3D pritning, Airssoft, and game development
+- 👀 I’m interested in 3D printing, Airsoft, and game development
 - 🌱 I’m currently learning simulation and Game design at Wake Tech Communinty College
-- 💞️ I’m looking to collaborate on wiritng script for my upcoming game "Extermentation Protocol" and "SecondSplit"
+- 💞️ I’m looking to learn from more expirienced programmers in C#
 - 📫 Contact me through wyattmurray1235@gmail.com if you wish to collaborate!

 <!---